-Review of the book The End of Reality, by Johathan Taplin
+Review of the Book The End of Reality by Jonathan Taplin

-The End of Reality by Jonathan Taplin criticizes the sale of four scam areas: metaverse, crypto, space travel, and transhumanism by four billionaires: Peter Thiel, Elon Musk, Mark Zuckerberg, and Marc Andreesen.
+The very thoughtful book End of Reality by Jonathan Taplin criticizes the sale to the masses of four scam areas: metaverse, crypto, space travel, and transhumanism by four billionaires: Peter Thiel, Elon Musk, Mark Zuckerberg, and Marc Andreesen.
 Taplin is a professor of communication and digital media at the University of Southern California.

 The 4 billionaires Peter Thiel, Elon Musk, Mark Zuckerberg, and Marc Andreesen are:

-Chapter 6 is a discussion of the Metaverse, where it came from, what it consists of, what you can get from it, what you need to make it work, and who controls and profits from it.
+Chapter 6 was one of my favorites because it contained a discussion of the Metaverse, where it came from, what it consists of, what you supposedly can get from it, what you need to make it work, and who controls and profits from it.

 In Chapter 10 of the book, Tolpin provides perceptive insight into the personal backgrounds and cultural power of four influential billionaires: Peter Thiel, Elon Musk, Mark Zuckerberg, and Marc Andreesen (referred to as “The Four”).
 These tech moguls have been hyping various schemes that divert attention away from critical issues: